Novo Gama: Demographics

 In 2007 the population density was 436.15 inhabitants/km2.
 In 2007 there were 81,668 inhabitants in the urban area and 1,931 inhabitants in the rural area.
 The population has been growing rapidly since the first census of 2000.

 The industrial sector is growing, with factories of bricks and tiles, milk processing, sweets and meat processing.
 A large part of the population works in Brasília and travels back and forth by bus.
 Workers often have to take two or more buses.
 On Sunday there is the traditional Feira do Pedregal, considered the third largest market in the Central-West region.

-The Economy
+Economy

 Few inhabitants make their living from agriculture.
 In 2006 there were 6,400 head of cattle and modest production of rice, bananas, sugarcane, beans, oranges, guava, manioc, and tangerines.

 Health and Education

 In 2006 there were no hospitals.
 In 2000 the infant mortality rate was 24.95, well below the national average of 33.0.
 In 2006 the school system had 51 schools and 25,403 students.
 There were no institutions of higher learning.
 In 2000 the adult literacy rate was 89.0%, higher than the national average of 86.4%.